arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Downloading Publish Settings file_

 1. The following script imports your publish-settings file and persists this information for later use.
-You will use these values during the lab to manage your Windows Azure Subscription.
-Replace the placeholder with your publish-setting fileâ€™s path and execute the script.
+You will use these values during the lab to manage your Microsoft Azure Subscription.
+Replace the placeholder with your publish-setting file’s path and execute the script.

 	<!-- mark:1 -->
 	````PowerShell